lucrae/texlite/README.md

 - On MacOS, *MacTeX* can be installed with `brew cask install mactex`.
 - On Windows, *MikTeX* can be installed from [its official downloads page](https://miktex.org/download).

-You should now be able to compile documents with:
+You should now be able to compile your documents into PDFs with:

 ```
 $ texlite my_document.md
 ```

+(Or alternatively `$ python -m texlite my_document.md`).

 Use `texlite --help` for options and information.
 If you have any issues installing, refer to [Installation Fixes](#installation-fixes).